by Amy Leonard-King

 “Our goal as yoga practitioners is to free ourselves from selfishness and strengthen our connection to this Self.
 Yoga is the joining of the separate self with the universal Self; it is a process of synthesis.”

-So how do you go about setting your intentions for 2017?
+So how do you go about setting your intentions for the New Year?

 Sit comfortably in a quiet place and close your eyes.
 Take a few full, deep breaths to help settle you into the moment, and then ask yourself: How would I like to ‘feel’ in the year ahead.
 Notice the words that come to mind…peace, joy, love, happiness?
 As you repeat these words silently in your mind, notice how you can already feel the exact feelings the words describe just by ‘thinking’ them.
 These qualities are already fully alive within you.